champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-5/lesson-5.2.md

 #### Demand Schedule and Demand Curve

 Economists illustrate the law of demand in two ways: a demand schedule and a demand curve.
 A demand schedule is a table that shows how price impacts the quantity of a product that is demanded.
 The demand schedule for pizza slices is shown on page 192.
-As the price of a pizza slice increases, the quantity dem~nded falls.
+As the price of a pizza slice increases, the quantity demanded falls.

 A demand curve plots the numbers from the demand schedule onto a graph.
 The graph consists of two axes: the price axis (vertical) and the quantity-demanded axis (horizontal).
 The points show the number of slices people will buy at each price.
 For example, point E shows that people will buy 100 slices of pizza at $1 per slice.
 On the other hand, at point A (where pizza costs $5 per slice), people will only buy 20 slices.